mohandsherief82/Chess/README.md

 ### Pieces

-* Since Each piece represents its own entity, so for each type of piece has its own structure that follow a general piece structure.
+* Since Each piece represents its own entity, so for each type of piece has its own structure that follow a general piece st *promotionSymbol = pawn->symbol;ructure.

 ~~~
 typedef struct